 Cultus Lake is a village with a surprisingly large, modern and reasonably-priced amusement park.
 Cultus Lake Adventure Park is a small amusement park, but well-designed, compact and quite frankly huge for a tiny place like Cultus Lake.

-In total the attraction has about 15 rides suitable for a wide range of ages.
+In total the attraction has about 15 rides suitable for all ages.
 It’s great for both families and groups of young friends.
 It’s like a miniature Disneyland, but without Cinderella’s castle or Mickey and the other characters.

 ROPES COURSES & AMUSEMENT RIDES